 Try going to the grocery store once a week, and buying foods that you know your family will like.
-Ms. Stockman said we waste a lot of time going back and forth to the grocery store — time that could be spent taking a walk or engaging in other physical activity.
+We waste a lot of time going back and forth to the grocery store — time that could be spent taking a walk or engaging in other physical activity.

 If your family loves a recipe that calls for cheese, then try replacing cheese made with whole milk with cheese made from two percent milk.
 If you love pot roast or steak, choose a leaner cut of meat that is lower in calories and is more heart healthy.
 And if your favorite food is spaghetti, think about replacing your favorite brand with whole or multi-grain pasta that contains more fiber.

 Not only is it important to have healthy entrée options on hand, but one of the biggest keys to weight management is eating the recommended amount (about five a day) of non-starchy vegetables.
 This could include baby corn, carrots, broccoli, cucumbers, peppers, squash, salad greens or tomatoes.
 Ms. Stockman said it doesn’t take much effort or money to open a bag of salad or heat up a bag of frozen steam-able veggies.